Home => Submitting Data

 I am told by a trustworthy source that Safari on macOS does warn about this.
 I don't have exact details on versions of Safari or macOS.

 The following web browsers fail to warn about the insecure data transmission and instead go directly to the non-existing page.
+They result in the Page Not Found error shown above.

 To be fair, some web browsers are not ALL bad.
 Take, for example, Chrome 80 on Windows.
 While it does not issue an obvious in-your-face warning, it does detect the possible insecure data transmission and it makes a small change to the address bar.
 Below we see three different indicators Chrome uses.